DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ### Retrieving license usage

-After a couple of minutes, the NGINX load balancer reflects the Ingress configuration and you will be able to access the IBM License Service by retrieving the URL with this command:
+After a couple of minutes, the NGINX load balancer reflects the Ingress configuration and you are able to access the IBM License Service by retrieving the URL with the following command:

 ```
 export LICENSING_URL=$(kubectl get ingress ibm-licensing-service-instance -n ibm-common-services |awk '{print $4}' |tail -1)/ibm-licensing-service-instance
 export TOKEN=$(oc get secret ibm-licensing-token -o jsonpath={.data.token} -n ibm-common-services |base64 -d)
 ```

-You can access the `http://${LICENSING_URL}/status?token=${TOKEN}` URL to view the licensing usage or retrieve the licensing report zip file by running:
+You can access the `http://${LICENSING_URL}/status?token=${TOKEN}` URL to view the licensing usage or retrieve the licensing report .zip file by running:

 ```
 curl -v "http://${LICENSING_URL}/snapshot?token=${TOKEN}" --output report.zip
 ```

-If your IBM License Service instance is not running properly, please refer to this [troubleshooting page](https://github.com/IBM/ibm-licensing-operator/blob/latest/docs/Content/Troubleshooting.md).
+If your IBM License Service instance is not running properly, refer to this [troubleshooting page](https://github.com/IBM/ibm-licensing-operator/blob/latest/docs/Content/Troubleshooting.md).

 ## Optional steps

-You may prefer to access ODM components through NGINX Ingress controller instead of directly from these different IP addresses.
-If so, please follow [these instructions](README_NGINX.md).
+You might prefer to access ODM services through the NGINX Ingress controller instead of directly from the IP addresses.
+If so, follow [these instructions](README_NGINX.md).

 ## Troubleshooting

-If your ODM instances are not running properly, please refer to [our dedicated troubleshooting page](https://www.ibm.com/docs/en/odm/8.11.0?topic=8110-troubleshooting-support).
+If your ODM instances are not running properly, refer to [our dedicated troubleshooting page](https://www.ibm.com/docs/en/odm/8.11.0?topic=8110-troubleshooting-support).

 # License